 - Once your application is submitted, paid for, and reviewed by staff, your Online Status Report will show outstanding items.
 Use it to keep track of the materials received by the Board and what is still needed to complete your license application.

 - Notify the Board immediately if your address or phone number changes.

 - If your application does not meet licensure requirements or demonstrates an area of concern, the application may require review by the Administrative Affairs Committee with approval of licensure by the Board.

-- Licenses are usually issued within one week after completion of the initial registration process.
+- Licenses are usually issued within one week after completing registration.

 - When your license is granted, you will receive a certificate of registration, a wallet license card and a formal engrossed license.

 - Once granted, a license can be verified immediately through the Board's license verification webpage.